fossgis-2021/obs-stream-setup/README.md

     <img src="./screenshots/browser_src_audio_hide.png?raw=true" width = "45%" style="margin: 5pt"/>
     <img src="./screenshots/browser_src_audio_hidden.png?raw=true" width = "45%" style="margin: 5pt"/>
 </p>

+The `Background Music` audio source should be set to -5dB in the audio mixer.

 # Usage
 In order to setup the individual Speakers/Moderators you need to interact with the browser sources.
 You'll need to repeat the following steps for all speakers and moderators.